 What to expect when beginning Karate?

-Karate, one of the more popular martial art, is practiced by hundreds of thousands of people throughout the world and making it one of the easiest martial art to find a school for.
+Making karate one of the easiest martial arts to find a school for.
 Karate schools are located in just about every major city worldwide.
 The aim is to make you familiar with karate in Warrington.
 Karate lessons can vary from around £6.50 per lesson but some karate schools could charge more or even charge you an insurance fee.

 Where do you practice karate in Warrington?